awslabs/sockeye/tutorials/wmt/README.md

 pip install tensorboard
 ```

+All of the commands below assume you're running on a CPU.
+If you have a GPU available you can simply remove `--use-cpu`.

 ## Data

 We will use the data provided by the WMT 2017 news translation shared task.